Asthma is a chronic lung disease. It causes inflammation and narrowing of your airways. This can affect your airflow.

 - using more than two rescue inhalers per month

-- having asthma attacks that come on suddenly
+- having asthma exacerbations, or attacks, that come on suddenly

 - having other chronic health problems

 - not using asthma medication as directed